-Prior to the advent of social media, public political dialog was limited to traditional media—print, radio, and television.
-Use of these mediums was limited through legislation and the requirement for large initial and continuing capital output, resulting in a small number of individuals or organizations controlling the messaging and the resulting dialog.
+Prior to the advent of social media, public political dialogue was limited to traditional media—print, radio, and television.
+Use of these mediums was limited through legislation and the requirement for large initial and continuing capital output, resulting in a small number of individuals or organizations controlling the messaging and the resulting dialogue.
 People may have had views or opinions other than those voiced in the media, but their ability to find, communicate with, and provide support to others with the same views was limited.
-In addition, it was difficult for a foreign state actor to set or influence the dialog in a meaningful way without risking exposure.
+In addition, it was difficult for a foreign state actor to set or influence the dialogue in a meaningful way without risking exposure.

 The Internet, and specifically the proliferation of social media, fundamentally alters this paradigm.
-No longer do a handful of actors or organizations control the media and the national dialog.
+No longer do a handful of actors or organizations control the media and the national dialogue.
 Anyone from anywhere in the world can anonymously create content and post it, making it available to be streamed to almost every citizen within a target group.
 Individuals can easily find others who hold similar views or opinions and limit their information to those sources, so that nothing challenges their beliefs, regardless of the validity of the evidence used to support those views.
 The result is a fragmented landscape of mutually supportive microcommunities, each isolated within its own small sphere of beliefs, views, and accepted realities.
 In this new framework, social media has become an effective tool to fuel disruption.
-Anonymity and the difficulty of vetting content make it easy for propagandists to establish flash narratives and influence the dialog.
+Anonymity and the difficulty of vetting content make it easy for propagandists to establish flash narratives and influence the dialogue.

 Evidence of nations using social media as a disruptive weapon has grown in recent years.
 Russia has developed a reputation for the use of “troll farms”—groups of hundreds of people whose job is to infiltrate message boards and comments sections—to advance Russian national aims or seed discord and disharmony.1 These farms also create content and messaging that are injected into the online sphere, captured by others, and spread.
 Fake news stories; hacking and the release of private communications; fabrication of events, statements, or outcomes; and fear mongering have all been used to affect target nations.